kanthorlabs/kanthorq/website/docs/003-concepts/004-stream.md

   3PL[3PL Service] -- parcel.lost --> order_update[(kanthorq_stream_order_update)]
 ```

-There are some characteristics of a stream you should know
+Key Characteristics of a Stream:

-- An event stays forever in a stream until you explicitly remove it or a stream is deleted (also must be explicit confirmation)
+- Events remain in the stream indefinitely until you explicitly remove them or delete the stream (which also requires explicit confirmation).
-- An event could be read and processed by multiple process (we call it `Consumer`) from the stream and nothing else the event data itself is stored in stream.
+- Multiple processes (called Consumers) can read and process events from a stream, but the event data itself remains unchanged in the stream.
-- Events in a stream could be only paginated by the order of `event.id` or the tuple of `(event.subject, event.id)`
+- Events within a stream should only be paginated based on the order of `event.id` or a combination of (`event.subject`, `event.id`).

 ## Manage streams

-When you create or register a stream for you usage, its information will be store in a registry then KanthorQ creates an acutal stream from the for you to store events from the returning registry inforamtion.
+When you create or register a stream for use, its details are stored in a registry.
+KanthorQ then creates the actual stream where events can be stored, based on the information returned from the registry.

 ```mermaid
 ---